KarenAByrne/Programmming-ScriptingProject2018/README.md

 that the libraries I weanted to use, mathplotlib and numpy, come with this and I had to download Pandas.
 Even so far as using the command line as Admin so I could actually install Pandas.

-I need to create  a header row in order to the data using Pandas.